cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 2. Create a component support file for [configuring global styles]() and installing component libraries.
 3. Globally register the correct `cy.mount` command based on your framework.
-4. Create an index HTML file to let you add your application's fonts and global CDN downloads.
+4. Create `component-index.html` to let you add your application's fonts and global CDN downloads.
-5. Add in any framework-specific setup into the support or component HTML files.
+5. Add any framework-specific setup to your support files.

 <!-- TODO: pic of all the files we make, collapsed -->